Live updates on the latest coronavirus news.

 This article is being updated daily with the latest information about coronavirus-related impacts on disc golf tournaments, leagues, and players.
 Contact email@example.com with additional news or information.

-– The PDGA announced that this year’s US Women’s Disc Golf Championships have been cancelled.
+– The PDGA announced that this year’s US Women’s Disc Golf Championships have been canceled.
 The tournament will return to the same location with the same tournament director next year, and the originally scheduled 2021 location — Madison, Wisconsin — will now host the 2022 event.

 – The New York Post is reporting that golf’s US Open, scheduled for June 18-21, will be postponed.